LIDR-academy/AI4Devs-lab-ides/prompts-davr.md

 ## Prompt: Let's get started!

-@workspace OK, do we have enough info to get started on the implementation?
+OK, do we have enough info to get started on the implementation?
-Please note that the backend part of the project lives in the folder /backend, and a lot of the setup has already been done.
-Please proceed!
+...
+I want to do this following TDD.
+So tests first, let me run them and see them fail, then implementation.
+Rinse, repeat.
+Small steps.
+Can you do that?
+...
+Please back up one step and notice that jest is already set up.
+Please don't touch that.
+Just add the test file.